ragnarlegacy/S3_image_uploader/README.md

    <b>$sudo docker build -t friendsurance:v1 .</b>

    <b>$sudo docker images</b> ## check with this command.
 Image would be there in the output friendsurance as name and v1 as tag

+7. Change the ENVIRONMENT Variables in the env.list file as per your environment

+    AWS_ACCESS_ID=xxxxxxx
+    AWS_ACCESS_KEY=xxxxxxx
+    REGION_NAME=us-east-1
+    BUCKET_NAME=friendsurance-bucket
+    BUCKET_DIR=uploads
+    TEMP_DIR=/app/.sys-cache

-7. Deploy the container image
+8. Deploy the container image

    <b>$sudo docker run -it -d --env-file=env.list --p 8081:80 --name friendsurance_uploader friendsurance:v1</b>

    #Here Name of the container is <b>friendsurance_uploader</b>, <b>environment variables</b> are passed through <b>env.list file</b>(you can even pass them at     the cli by using -e key:value), image name is <b>friendsurance:v1</b>

-8. You can check the running status of the docker container
+9. You can check the running status of the docker container

    <b>$sudo docker ps -a</b>
    Output will be like this: